Information and News

 As with other Guidelines and BMPs previously released by CAES, these are working documents that evolve as we learn new information about this disease (please note the version numbers reflect updates).
 We encourage comments and suggestions.
 The newly revised documents by Dr. Sharon M. Douglas are:

 Guidelines for Reporting and Managing Boxwood Blight in Connecticut Landscapes Ver.
-3.0 (PDF format*, revised 27 January 2014).
+3.0 (Revised January 27, 2014).

-Suggested Best Management Practices for Boxwood Blight for Connecticut-For Production Nurseries, Dealers, and Garden Centers (Version 2.0) (PDF format*, revised 27 January 2014).
+Suggested Best Management Practices for Boxwood Blight for Connecticut-For Production Nurseries, Dealers, and Garden Centers (Version 2.0) (Revised January 27, 2014).

-Suggested Best Management Practices for Boxwood Blight for Connecticut-For Landscapers and Residential, Public, and Commercial Plantings (Version 2.0) (PDF format*, revised 27 January 2014).
+Suggested Best Management Practices for Boxwood Blight for Connecticut-For Landscapers and Residential, Public, and Commercial Plantings (Version 2.0) (Revised January 27, 2014).

-Suggested Best Management Practices for Boxwood Blight for Connecticut-For Positive Production Nurseries (Version 2.0) (PDF format**, revised 27 January 2014).
+Suggested Best Management Practices for Boxwood Blight for Connecticut-For Positive Production Nurseries (Version 2.0) (Revised January 27, 2014).

 Information on Sanitizers for Boxwood Blight